 For individuals who are hearing impaired, rabbittransit encourages customers to use the PA Relay service.
 This service can be accessed by calling 711.
 The translation and interpretation services are free of charge.

 If you use a wheelchair, scooter, or other mobility device, these accessibility features can help you get around on our buses:

 - Buses are equipped with lifts and kneelers.

 - All buses have priority seating areas inside by the door for seniors and riders with limited mobility, plus space for mobility devices.

-Operators shall the bus to make boarding and de-boarding as easy as possible for everyone, by minimizing the slope of the ramp and using the kneeling option as needed.
+Operators shall kneel the bus to make boarding and de-boarding as easy as possible for everyone by minimizing the slope of the ramp.
 Operators shall provide assistance to passengers upon request.
-Passengers with disabilities shall be allowed adequate time to board and disembark the vehicle.
+Passengers with disabilities shall be allowed adequate time to board and de-board the vehicle.

 All passengers who utilize wheelchairs must be properly secured before the bus may move.
 Wheelchairs and scooters should be backed onto the bus.

 Service animals, as defined by the ADA, are permitted on all rabbittransit vehicles.
 The ADA applies to service animals who have been trained to perform specific work or tasks for persons with disabilities.